GPII/universal/documentation/ContextManager.md

 This condition is declared using the `http://registry.gpii.net/conditions/timeInRange` type.
 It is used to express conditions that are related to a timespan.
 Besides the context, it expects two inputs, both of which much be present.
 These are `from` and `to` declaring the times which the current time of day must be between (inclusive) for the condition to be evaluated to true.
 The format of the time should be a string denoting hours (24 hours) and minutes separated by `:`, for example: `"06:30"`, `"19:20"`, `"4:12"`.
 The condition supports wrapped hours, ie. a `from` time of `"20:00"` and `to` time of `"02:00"`, would evaluate to true between 8 at night and 2 in the morning.

-The `inputPath` can be any context that is expressed as unix time (in ms).
-The one supported by a standard install of the system is `http://registry.gpii.net/common/environment/temporal.time` denoting the current time of day in the user timezone.
+The `inputPath` can be any context that is as a time of day string, matching the format of the `to` and `from` paramaeters (e.g. "19:15").
+The one supported by a standard install of the system is `http://registry.gpii.net/common/environment/timeOfDay` denoting the current time of day in the machines timezone.
+Note that timezone here is retrieved based on the system time - the geographical location of the user is not taken into account (unless the OS does so by default) - see GPII-1105

 **Examples:**